tc39/proposal-record-tuple/README.md

 (One could imagine that `new Record` or `new Tuple` could create these wrappers, like `new Number` and `new String` do, but Records and Tuples follow the newer convention set by Symbol and BigInt, making these cases throw, as it's not the path we want to encourage programmers to take.)

 Record and Tuple wrapper objects have all of their own properties with the attributes `writable: false, enumerable: true, configurable: false`.
 The wrapper object is not extensible.
-All put together, they behave as a frozen objects.
+All put together, they behave as frozen objects.
 This is different from existing wrapper objects in JavaScript, but is necessary to give the kinds of errors you'd expect from ordinary manipulations on Records and Tuples.

 An instance of `Record` has the same keys and values as the underlying `record` value.
 The `__proto__` of each of these Record wrapper objects is `null` (discussion: [#71](https://github.com/tc39/proposal-record-tuple/issues/71)).

 An instance of `Tuple` has keys that are `${index}` for each index in the underlying `tuple` value.
 The value for each of these keys is the corresponding value in the original `tuple`.
 In addition, there is a non-enumerable `length` key.
-Overall, these properties matche those of the `String` wrapper object.
+Overall, these properties match those of the `String` wrapper object.
 That is, `Object.getOwnPropertyDescriptors(Object(#["a", "b"]))` and `Object.getOwnPropertyDescriptors(new String("ab"))` each return an object that looks like this:

 ```json
 {